PoorPocketsMcNewHold/SteamScamSite/README.md

 [This list also works well under a Pi-hole server, Despite being added as an Adblock list by it, It works flawlessly on my DNS server.](https://pi-hole.net)

+A light version is also available, The ashes version !
+It delete all the comments from the main list, and try to remove all the down and dead domains still present in the main list.
+[Here where you can subscribe to it](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/PoorPocketsMcNewHold/SteamScamSite/master/steamscamsitesashes&title=SteamPlatformScammerSitesAshesVersion), and here's where you can find it's raw link: https://raw.githubusercontent.com/PoorPocketsMcNewHold/SteamScamSite/master/steamscamsitesashes

 According to the FAQ, all of these websites should be scam websites.
 If you wish to submit your own scam website, your issues with the reported list in itself (Not the filter list), It would be preferable to send it on the original list repo, or send it to wishihab@gmail.com https://steamcommunity.com/id/wishihab
 But feel free to contact me as well, in case you just want it removed from this particular list.
 This hasn't been acknowledged by the original creator of this list yet.